HakanKorkz/apiservice/README.md

 It helps to provide API support to projects.
 It is Simple, Safe and Fast.

 ## Setup
 After downloading the project, update your database username and password in the `index.php` file.
-Make sure you don't have a database named 'appservice' before.
+Make sure you don't have a database named `apiservice` before.

-If you want to change your database name, update 'appservice' with the new database name in the files in the directory below.
+If you want to change your database name, update `apiservice` with the new database name in the files in the directory below.
 `app/migration/backups`.

 ## Get started